Become a Read To Succeed Reading Buddy

 Our reading buddies are prepared.
 They come to a session with a well-organized lesson plan that follows the R2S program.

 They are dependable, and are available for one buddy session each week during the school year.

 They are patient.
 A Reading Buddy knows that that his/her student might have had a distressing event at home or little sleep the night before.

 Finally, our buddies are R2S ambassadors in their assigned Asheville City and Buncombe County schools, communicating positively with teachers and school administrators about the R2S mission and their students' progress.

 Follow this link to apply to become an R2S volunteer.

 Training takes place throughout the year.
 If you are interested in becoming a Reading Buddy, we will contact you with the date of the next scheduled class.

 Training is conducted in three 2.5 hour sessions.
 During this time trainees learn to incorporate basic phonics, reading, comprehension, vocabulary, sight words and rhyming into a 45 minute lesson plan.

-Our next reading buddy training session will begin in October 2018.
-View our fall training dates here!
+Our next reading buddy training session will begin in January 2019.
+View our winter training dates here!